ArnaudDarre/portfolio/_projects/fada.md

 {% include components/project-cover.html %}

-{% include components/project-body.html
-  quote='Having learned web development on my own, it was important for me to keep track of everything I was building.
-This is how this project came to life.'
+> Having learned web development on my own, it was important for me to keep track of everything I was building.
+This is how this project came to life.
-%}